KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Meeting_report/Meeting_6.md

 * we will meet up on the 8th of April for discussion on the testing framework.
 * complete system design by before 8th of April.
 * discuss the wireframe design on the 8th of April.
-* the application will be web application
+* the application will be a web application

     1. python -- programming language
     2. flask -- web framework